Sourdough Glossary: 60+ Sourdough Terms and Definitions Explained

 Discard

 Need more information on sourdough discard?
-I have a guide on storing sourdough discard as well as an entire article dedicated on what to do with your discard, including delicious recipe suggestions.
+I have a guide on storing sourdough discard as well as an entire article dedicated on what to do with your discard, and even more delicious sourdough discard recipes.

 Dutch Oven